 Once the certificates are retrieved, the browser will perform a handshake to validate your certificate.
 After the validation, it can authenticate your server.

 After the successful authentication with your server, the browser creates an encrypted connection between the browser and your webserver to handle data securely.

 This is the time where HTTP over SSL/TLS (HTTPS) comes into the process.

-HTTP is the application protocol which plays a fundamental role in transferring data over the Internet.
+HTTP is the application protocol that plays a fundamental role in transferring data over the Internet.

 That information is vulnerable to attacks if the HTTP isn’t secured.

-When we use HTTP over SSL or TLS (HTTPS), the system encrypts and authenticates the data during transportation, which makes it secure.
+When we use HTTP over SSL or TLS (HTTPS), the system encrypts and authenticates the data during transportation, making it secure.

 This is what we use when processing credit card details securely over HTTPS but not over HTTP.

 Why Are We Still Calling as SSL Certificate if SSL is Deprecated?

 You have now learned that TLS is the upgraded version of SSL.
 You also know that both public releases of SSL have been deprecated for many years due to known security vulnerabilities.